Port St. Lucie Divorce Lawyer

 Divorce and child custody issues are some of the most important cases a lawyer can handle, and some of the most emotional and difficult for the people facing the issue.
-At the Eighmie Law Firm, we are here to help families in their time of need.
+At the Eighmie Law Firm, our Port St. Lucie divorce lawyers are here to help families in their time of need.
 We work to protect your rights and resolve your family law matter in the best interests of you and your children.

-While Florida recognizes “no-fault” divorce, this does not mean that a divorce should be undertaken without legal advice and representation from experienced Port St. Lucie, Stuart & Fort Pierce divorce lawyers.
+While Florida recognizes “no-fault” divorce, this does not mean that a divorce should be undertaken without legal advice and representation from experienced divorce lawyers.
 There are many vitally important issues that are decided in the dissolution of marriage, including the division of marital property, child custody and child support, and alimony.
 Unless the parties agree between themselves on how to handled all of these issues, they will be decided by a judge at a hearing in court.
 The court orders made in a divorce are permanent and can affect the individuals and their children for years to come.
 Below is a brief overview of how we can help in all of these areas.

-Divorce and Family Law in Port St. Lucie, Stuart, & Fort Pierce
+Divorce and Family Law in Port St. Lucie

 Division of Marital Property – Florida law requires the judge to make an “equitable” distribution of marital property, which is basically any assets (and debts) acquired by either spouse during the marriage, with some important exceptions.
 To help ensure that the property settlement is truly fair, it is essential that every piece of property be properly characterized as marital or separate property, and accurately valued.
 We can help in this process by locating property or assets your spouse may be hiding, and performing valuations of complex property involving matters such as self-employment income, business interests, profit-sharing and retirement plans, and more.